 Click on the globe to randomly draw a character’s story or type a keyword into the search box.

-Clay Doll in A Tale of the Tontlawald, Violet Fairy Book.
+Queen of the Fishes in The Girl-Fish, Orange Fairy Book.
 Illustration by H.J.
 Ford.